 - The first phone negotiation generally includes each side providing the strengths and weaknesses of their arguments.
 The claimant explains how and why his or her damages fall within the scope of coverage, and the claims adjuster responds by attempting to minimize the insurance company’s financial obligation to the claimant under the terms of the policy.
 Consider hiring an attorney to help you prepare for this initial conversation.

 - Never accept the first offer.
 The insurance claims adjuster will likely offer a lowball settlement offer at first, and you should be aware that this is typically an attempt to convince you to accept less than the insurance company owes you.
 Whenever you accept a settlement offer, you sign away any right to pursue further coverage for the same event.
 Accepting a low offer or accepting too soon could lead you to lose a significant amount of coverage allowed under your policy.

 - Be honest and concise.
 Never lie or exaggerate to an insurance claims adjuster, and never offer more information than necessary.
 Answer all insurance claims adjusters’ questions honestly and as concisely as possible.
 Emphasize the strongest points of your claim but do not fall into the trap of claiming your damages are more severe than they are.

 - Confirm your settlement in writing.
 Once the claims adjuster makes an acceptable offer for coverage in your claim, make sure the claims adjuster can provide a written confirmation of the settlement, including the total amount, the damages covered, and any and all relevant dates in the claim.

-Dealing with an insurance claims adjuster is rarely an enjoyable experience; these conversations can add stress on top of an already difficult situation.
+Dealing with an insurance claims adjuster is rarely an enjoyable experience.
+The claim payout process can be slow, and these conversations can add stress on top of an already difficult situation.
 The right attorney can make a significant difference in the outcome of any negotiations with insurance claims adjusters.